 You may want to keep coffee in the fridge for preservation purposes or for chilling when you need a cold refreshment on blistering hot days.
 How long does coffee with milk last in the fridge?
 Well, it depends on how the coffee is prepared and preserved.
 Ideally, you should use coffee with milk within a short window to enjoy its flavors.
 The best way to consume cold coffee with milk is to keep milk and unmixed coffee separately in the fridge.

 This article examines how long coffee with milk can last in the fridge.
 You will also learn the factors to consider when refrigerating coffee with milk, top tips for proper refrigeration, and alternatives to refrigeration.
 The tips will help you enjoy refrigerated coffee and avoid consuming expired coffee that may affect your health.

 Storage and preparation are the critical factors determining how long a cup of coffee with milk can remain in the fridge.
 For instance, storing hot coffee in the fridge shortens its shelf life as it is more susceptible to harm.
+The issue of storage is especially acute if you are the owner of one of the best 5 cup coffee makers.
 Here are different scenarios that explain how long you can preserve a cup of coffee in the fridge:

 Iced coffee is best consumed before it has thawed.
 However, it would still be good if you stored it in the fridge.
 Remove all the ice in the coffee before storing it in the fridge to avoid taste blending.
 It will be good in the fridge for up to five or six days.